EU06

 First electric locomotives in PKP service were of British origin.
 Following the contract for the electrification of the so-called ‘Diameter Line’ in Warsaw, signed between PKP and two British companies (English Electric and Metropolitan Vickers) in August 1933, two machines were supplied, first of them arriving in 1936.
 Four more were later assembled by Fablok.
 All were classed EL.100; last of them survived the war and was withdrawn in 1964.

 In fact, from the very beginning it had been assumed that electric locomotives were to be built in Poland.
 Due to lack of experience with such machines, it was decided to purchase a license.
 In 1955 a specification for a universal locomotive, capable of hauling a 650-tonne draft at 125 km/h or a 2000-tonne draft at 70 km/h, was submitted by PKP.
 After initial negotiation with Swiss and Austrian companies, the choice once again fell on English Electric and Metropolitan Vickers, mainly due to favorable terms of payment.
 New locomotive owed something to class AL3 (later re-classed 83), then under development for British Railways.
+Eventually fifteen locomotives of this type were built and last three were withdrawn in 1989.
 The contract, signed in 1959, stipulated that PKP would purchase twenty British-made locomotives.
 First of them was completed at the former Vulcan Foundry works in December 1961 and arrived in Poland in February 1962.
-All remaining machines were accepted during 1962, with the exception of EU06-20, which was accepted as late as in July 1965 – the delay had been caused by necessary modification of electric motors.
-These locomotives were classed EU06, but from the very beginning it was clear that they were intended almost exclusively for passenger traffic.
-All twenty examples were assigned to the Cracow District Management and those surviving have remained in southern Poland until today.
+First test rides took place at the Kraków Płaszów depot in April.
+All remaining machines were accepted during 1962, with the exception of the last example, which was accepted as late as in July 1965 – the delay had been caused by necessary modification of electric motors.
+They had serial numbers from 3185 to 3204 and all had ‘1961’ given on name plates as the year of manufacture, but according to PKP rosters nine were built in 1961, ten in 1962 and one in 1964.
+These locomotives were classed EU06, which implies an universal locomotive, but from the very beginning it was clear that they had been intended almost exclusively for passenger traffic.
+In fact, during their last years in service they occasionally ran with freight trains.
+All twenty examples were assigned to the Kraków District Management and those surviving have remained in southern Poland until today.
 Modifications were few and limited to minor details.

 Main technical data